Close

 Global Services

-CAR Design & Construction
+CAR Design and Construction Services

 All products and services are For Research Use Only and CANNOT be used in the treatment or diagnosis of disease.

-In detail, CAR stands for chimeric antigen receptor or artificial T cell receptor, which is engineered elaborately and endowing an immune effector cell (T cell) with an arbitrary specificity via a monoclonal antibody.
 The original CAR-T or the first-generation CAR consists of the intracellular domain from the CD3 ζ- chain and the primary transmitter of signals from endogenous TCRs, which showed success in pre-clinical trials and entered Phase I clinical trials in ovarian cancer, neuroblastoma and various types of leukemia and lymphoma.
 Although the anti-tumor activity was limited due to insufficient activation, persistence and homing to the cancer tissue, some significant effects indeed existed in patients with B-cell lymphoma treated with α-CD20-CD3 ζ CAR-modified T cells and some neuroblastoma treated with ScFv-CD3 ζ CAR-Ts.
 This is the most common form of CARs to fuse single-chain variable fragments (scFv) derived from monoclonal antibodies to CD3 ζ transmembrane and endo domain.

 To augment the antitumor efficacy of 1st-generation CARs, the 2nd-generation CARs were designed to combine the intracellular signaling domains from various costimulatory protein receptors (e.g., CD28, 41BB, ICOS) incorporated in the cytoplasmic tail of the CAR to enhance the signaling.
 For instance, the CD19-targeted CARs incorporated with CD28 or 4-1BB signaling domains manifested remarkable complete remission rates in patients with refractory B-cell malignancies.
 Subsequently, the CD28-based CARs showed a brisk proliferative response and boost effector functions.
 Meanwhile, the 4-1BB-based CARs manifested a more progressive T cell accumulation.